 The Healthcare System Is at an Inflection Point, Leaving the Door Open for Disruptors

 In fact, telehealth may be the only way the current healthcare system can stave off new companies looking to take a bite out of the marketplace.
-We’ve already seen major tech companies like Amazon, Netflix and Uber change the way we shop, watch TV, and get from one place to another.
-And the same thing could happen to the healthcare market.
-Learn why more health systems should invest in telehealth as a way of fending off these disruptors.
+We’ve already seen major tech companies like Amazon, Netflix and Uber change the way we shop, watch TV, and travel.

 Healthcare Comes to an Inflection Point

-The same thing is currently happening in the healthcare industry.
-Consumers and providers are looking to cut costs and increase patient access to care.
-U.S. healthcare spending grew 3.9 percent in 2017, reaching $3.5 trillion or $10,739 per person.
+This is also occurring in the healthcare industry.
+Consumers and providers are looking to cut costs while increasing patient access to care.
+The United States’ healthcare spending grew by 3.9% in 2017, reaching $3.5 trillion or $10,739 per person.
 Unless the industry works to reverse these trends by lowering the cost of care, new companies will start looking for ways to disrupt the industry.

 How Disruptors Are Inserting Themselves in the Healthcare Market